 Start date (flexible): 25 February 2021

-This is a seven week self-paced online course (1–3 hours per week).
-It begins 25 February 2021, although you can enroll after this date.
-It starts with a review of basic early childhood development concepts and successful implementation programmes around the world.
-We learn why some programmes succeed where others do less well and what strategies are key for enabling widespread adaptation of quality programming.
-For those working around the world in early childhood development programmes, this course allows you to reflect and evaluate your own organization by reviewing real-world case successes, as well as a new global perspective from other learners.
-You will complete the course with new plans and ideas ready to implement within your programme.
+This was a seven week self-paced online course (1–3 hours per week).
+It began 25 February 2021, although enrollment was still possible after this date.
+It started with a review of basic early childhood development concepts and successful implementation programmes around the world.
+Participants learned why some programmes succeed where others do less well and what strategies are key for enabling widespread adaptation of quality programming.
+For those working around the world in early childhood development programmes, the course encouraged reflection and evaluation by reviewing real-world case successes, as well as a new global perspective from other learners.
+Participants completed the course with new plans and ideas ready to implement within their own programmes.

-Aisha Yousafzai (Harvard TH Chan School of Public Health) and Pia Britto (UNICEF) will introduce you to real-world experts in programmes, policy and research, including Dr. Marquita Davis, Deputy Director of Early Learning at Bill and Melinda Gates Foundation, speaking about Head Start; Dr. Christine Powell from the Caribbean Institute for Health Research at the University of the West Indies in Kingston, Jamaica speaking about Reach Up; Sumitra Mishra, Executive Director of Mobile Creches speaking about Mobile Creches; Sabrina Habib, the co-founder and Chief Exploration Officer at Kidogo speaking about Kidogo; Ayah Younis, writer and illustrator in Jordan from Ahlan Simsim; Marie Louise Samuels, former Director of Early Childhood Development in the Department of Basic Education in South Africa, speaking about Grade R; and Claudia Andrea Zamora Reszczynski, specialist in the national team of Chile Crece Contigo at the Ministry of Social Development and Family of Chile speaking about Chile Crece Contigo.
+Aisha Yousafzai (Harvard TH Chan School of Public Health) and Pia Britto (UNICEF) introduced real-world experts in programmes, policy and research including Dr. Marquita Davis, Deputy Director of Early Learning at Bill and Melinda Gates Foundation, who spoke about Head Start.
+Dr Christine Powell from the Caribbean Institute for Health Research at the University of the West Indies in Kingston, Jamaica spoke about Reach Up.
+Sumitra Mishra, Executive Director of Mobile Creches, spoke about Mobile Creches.
+Sabrina Habib, the co-founder and Chief Exploration Officer at Kidogo, spoke about Kidogo.
+Ayah Younis, writer and illustrator in Jordan from Ahlan Simsim; Marie Louise Samuels, former Director of Early Childhood Development in the Department of Basic Education in South Africa, spoke about Grade R; and Claudia Andrea Zamora Reszczynski, specialist in the national team of Chile Crece Contigo at the Ministry of Social Development and Family of Chile, spoke about Chile Crece Contigo.

 • Enrollment and course videos